-- SecondarySteelmaking This following step of the steel manufacturing process is meant to adjust the composition of the steel.
+This following step of the steel manufacturing process is meant to adjust the composition of the steel.
 This is done through different methods of manipulating certain elements and temperature levels—varying in terms of desired outputs.
-Some of the common secondary steelmaking methods include: using a ladle furnace, ladle injection, stirring, degassing, sealed argon bubbling with oxygen blowing, etc.
+Some of the common secondary steelmaking methods include using a ladle furnace, ladle injection, stirring, degassing, sealed argon bubbling with oxygen blowing, etc.

-- Finalized Manufacturing The final stage in steel production uses different techniques as to the fabrication and finishing.
-These techniques include: Shaping through cold rolling, machining through drilling, joining through welding, coating through galvanizing, heat treatment through tempering, and surface treatment through carburizing.
+The final stage in steel production uses different techniques as to the fabrication and finishing.
+These techniques include shaping through cold rolling, machining through drilling, joining through welding, coating through galvanizing, heat treatment through tempering, and surface treatment through carburizing.

-Steel in the Philippines and as well as around the world can essentially be divided into different types that vary in terms of their grading that have their own individual purpose specificities.
-Steel composition can chemically be divided as either: Stainless Steels, Carbon Steels, Alloy Steels, and Tool Steels.
+Steel in the Philippines, and even around the world, can essentially be divided into different types that vary in terms of their grading, while having their own specific purposes.
+Steel composition can chemically be divided as: Stainless Steels, Carbon Steels, Alloy Steels, and Tool Steels.

-- Carbon Steels Carbon steels compose 90 percent of the world’s total steel production.
-Carbon steel can further be grouped depending on their carbon content: Low Carbon Steel (Mild steel, 0.3 percent carbon), Medium Carbon Steel (0.3 to 0.6 percent carbon), and High Carbon Steel (more than o.6 percent carbon).
+Carbon steels compose 90 percent of the world’s total steel production.
+They can further be grouped depending on their carbon content: Low Carbon Steel (mild steel, 0.3 percent carbon), Medium Carbon Steel (0.3 to 0.6 percent carbon), and High Carbon Steel (more than 0.6 percent carbon).

 Steel Applications and the Philippine Market

-- Industry and Appliances It is an established fact that about 75 percent of a common household’s weight in appliances consists of steel.
-Everything from washing machines to ovens to sinks to microwaves to fridges, etc. Steel in the industrial sector is also utilized in various machinery, storage, tools, protective gear, etc.
+It is an established fact that about 75 percent of a common household’s weight in appliances consists of steel — from washing machines, ovens, sinks to microwaves and fridges.
+Steel in the industrial sector is also utilized in various machinery, storage, tools, protective gear, and the like.

-- Energy Any of the main and major power suppliers such as nuclear, electric, gas, etc. all call for the prowess of steel for the reinforcement of their assured infrastructures.
-Mostly stainless steels are found to be utilized in a plethora of energy plant sources and their various parts: electromagnets, transformers, electromagnetic shields, pipelines, electricity pylons, electrical power components, oil wells, oil platforms, etc.
+Any of the main and major power suppliers such as nuclear, electric, and gas all call for the prowess of steel for the reinforcement of their assured infrastructures.
+Most of the time, stainless steels are found to be utilized in a plethora of energy plant sources and their various parts such as electromagnets, transformers, electromagnetic shields, pipelines, electricity pylons, electrical power components, oil wells, oil platforms, and many more.

-- Packaging Packaging that consists of steel material is used to tightly protect and secure products or goods from exposure to light, water, air, etc. Tin plated steel has been utilized as a reliable and reinforced material in packaging due to the fine surface finishes as well as the lightweight qualities.
-Steel is also commonly used in the packaging of foods and beverages, like bottle caps, for example.
+Packaging that consists of steel material is used to tightly protect and secure products or goods from exposure to light, water, and even air.
+Tin plated steel has been utilized as a reliable and reinforced material in packaging due to the fine surface finishes as well as the lightweight qualities.
+Steel is also commonly used in the packaging of foods and beverages such as bottle caps.

-Regan Steel is a company that historically delivers a complete variety and availability as well as services for steel in the Philippines that adhere to the highest standards followed across the globe.
+Regan Industrial Sales Inc. is a company that historically delivers a complete variety and availability as well as services for steel in the Philippines that adhere to the highest standards followed across the globe.
 They guarantee delivery and offer the best competitive prices.

-Regan Steel started as a simple shop operating in Tondo, Manila.
+Regan Industrial Sales Inc. started as a simple shop operating in Tondo, Manila.
 They eventually transferred to Quezon City and in 2002 established warehouses as facilities.
-In this day and age, Regan Steel is listed as one of the Top 400 corporations in the Philippines.
+In this day and age, Regan Industrial is listed as one of the Top 400 corporations in the Philippines.
 They offer the best in quality products and services for steel in the Philippines.

-Regan Steel strives to move forward in their success by continuing to build strong relationships with business partners, clients, suppliers, stakeholders, etc. The key component to Regan Steel’s success in industrial and construction materials in the Philippines, such as steel, is that they are a people oriented organization that prioritizes all their employees and outside people that they are in contact with.
+Regan Industrial Sales Inc. strives to move forward in their success by continuing to build strong relationships with business partners, clients, suppliers, stakeholders, etc. The key component to their success in industrial and construction materials in the Philippines, such as steel, is that they are a people oriented organization that prioritizes all their employees and outside people that they are in contact with.